brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

 >>> bool(12)
 True

+Another example is integers.
 As an implementation detail,
-the default C language version of Python also treats the integers −5 through 256 as flyweights: those integers are created ahead of time as the interpreter launches, and are always reused when an integer with one of those values is needed.
+the default C language version of Python treats the integers −5 through 256 as flyweights.
+Those integers are created ahead of time as the interpreter launches, and are returned when an integer with one of those values is needed.
 Computing any other integer value results in a unique object from each computation.